Update your home by learning how to install a new backsplash yourself.

 - Schluter

-How to Start a New Backsplash
+How to Tile a Backsplash in 7 Steps

 Before beginning your tile backsplash installation, you will want to first cover your counter top and flooring.
 Remove outlet covers from electrical outlets and anything else on your wall that might interfere.

-Cutting with a Wet Saw
+3. Cut Tile With a Wet Saw

 Creating round cuts can be a little tricky with a wet tile saw.
 As you can see I accidentally broke the bottom of my tile.
 This was the 6th time I tried to make this cut without breaking it.
 However, I realized that the plate cover would hide it so I let it be.
-On some of these harder cuts with smaller tiles you can use tile snips.
+On some of these harder cuts with smaller tiles you can use tile nippers or snips.

-Ending Your Tile
+4. Ending Your First Tile Row

-Continue Placing Tiles
+5. Continue Placing Tiles

-A kitchen backsplash tile installation is a long repetitive process.
+A backsplash tile installation is a long repetitive process.
 Just keep placing tiles and working your way up the wall.

 Take your time and keep checking your spacing.
 Even with spacers the spacing can get off.
 Mastic allows for some working time so make sure you are double checking and adjusting as you go.

-DIY tile kitchen backsplash pro tip: Use a level to press the surface of the tile to the wall.
+Hot Tip: Use a level to press the surface of the tile to the wall.
 This will keep your tiles flush with each other so they will be nice and smooth to run your hand across.

-Let your tile dry for at least 24 hours before adding grout.
+When you have finished tiling your backsplash, let your tile dry for at least 24 hours before adding grout.
 When adding grout you will be using quite a bit of pressure to push the grout into the tile with the grout rubber float.

 When adding grout, spread your grout at all different angles: up, down, side to side.
 You want that grout in all of the nooks and crannies of this DIY kitchen tile backsplash.